 I gasped as he leaned in, his face mere inches away

-“If you so much as whisper a word of this to anyone, you’ll disappear, just like your little friend Reena!”
+“If you whisper a word of this to anyone, you’ll disappear, just like your little friend Reena!”

 I looked into his eyes, but there was nothing there but anger and hatred

-He pushed me away, straightened up his jacket, adjusted his gloves and walked away.
+He pushed me away, straightened his jacket, adjusted his gloves and walked away.